wilsonmar/oss-perf/ga_metrics.md

-This page provides a tutorial on the use of Google Analytics (abbreviated to "GA" here) from the viewpoint of site **speed** to ensure that sites operate quickly enough for customer satistifaction and user productivity.
+This page provides a tutorial on the use of Google Analytics (abbreviated to "GA") from the viewpoint of site **speed** to ensure that sites operate quickly enough for customer satistifaction and user productivity.
-Statistics on **user abandonment** and
+Statistics on **user abandonment**  Bounce Rate or % Exit and
 <a href="#Crashes">Crashes and Exceptions</a>
 are also relevant here.

-This is different than "performance" of AdWords and SEO techniques to yield customers.
+This is different than the "performance" of AdWords and SEO techniques to yield customers.

 ## GA URL
 PROTIP: Log out of your Gmail account before logging in if you use a corporate account.